wchauwindesheim/MADS-deployment/2-frontend/straattaal/README.md

 rye build --clean
 ```

+I published slanggen at [pypi](https://pypi.org/project/slangpy/) which you can do with
+`rye publish` after making an account.

-This should produce a `dist` folder, and shoud add these two files:
+`rye build` should produce a `dist` folder, and shoud add these two files:
 ```bash
 ❯ lsd dist
 .rw-r--r--@ 9.5k username  4 Dec 14:35  slanggen-0.3.1.tar.gz